DIT524-V17/group-2/REFRACTORING.md

 #### Thresholds
 Maximums:
-LOC - Look at these
+LOC (Lines of code) - Not a real maximum, a high amount might be more error prone.
-Ciclomatic complexity - 15
+Cyclomatic complexity - 15
-Depth - 7
+Block Depth - 7
-If any of these thresholds are met add the Class to trello for critical refractoring.
+If any of these thresholds are met add the Class to trello for critical refractoring, also add as issue on github.

 #### Who does what?
-Decide this on next meeting.
+During code review, we will know which classes have to highest complexity.
+Who should refactor the specified class is decided on as a group.
 #### When?
 During friday code reviews.
+If the refactoring is critical, make the changes ASAP.